 I am a twenty-something mother of two when my oldest son starts school.
 He meanders onto the playground and into the whirling sea of child-monsters who are howling and flailing on the concrete in front of the building.
 I am air-starved, despite the cool breeze that is playing inside our shirts as if we are hand puppets.

 This is one of those slow-motion moments in which a data file of emotions — heartbreak, fear and anxiety — downloads into my consciousness.
-I feel it all sink in as I watch his petite body, sporting new jeans and a collared shirt, swimming in the bulk of his backpack.
+I feel it all sink in as I see him sporting new jeans and a collared shirt, swimming in the bulk of his backpack.
 He is going somewhere I cannot go.

 Panic forms a clot in my throat and I consider taking him home, walking him right back to our house where he belongs because he is not ready for school.

 Still, I know the truth is that he is plenty ready — and I am not.

 I hadn’t anticipated it being so hard, had not imagined I would be one of those nervous moms.
 I am an off-brand diaper mom, a cereal-for-dinner mom.
 But somehow a sharp prong of fear has perforated my sanity and strung me up like a largemouth bass, leaving me writhing from within.